dr-boris/orderbook-aggregator/README.md

 solution to align between executions, and depending on use-case.

 The configuration (timeouts, limits, ...) can be modified in `common/defaults.py`.

+### Observations

+Sometimes, for low volumes, the sell price is higher than buy!
+This is probably due to discrepancy between different exchanges.
+This indicates **arbitrage opportunities**.

 ## Probe